Nutrition tips for healthy eating

 What you eat may be nearly as important as how you eat.
 Mindful eating is not a diet.
 It’s about slowing down and becoming aware of how you experience food.

 What is the Mediterranean diet meal plan?

-The Mediterranean diet has been linked to improved heart health and is recommended by the Dietary Guidelines for Americans to help prevent chronic disease.2 See why this style of eating may be so popular in the Mediterranean countries of Greece, Spain, France and Italy and why so many Americans are learning about its benefits.
+The Mediterranean diet has been linked to improved heart and brain health.
+In fact, the American Heart Association recommends it to even help prevent chronic disease, like obesity, diabetes and high cholesterol.2 See why this style of eating may be so popular in the Mediterranean countries of Greece, Spain, France and Italy and why so many Americans are learning about its benefits.

 How can I eat healthy on a budget?

 With a little planning and creativity, you might be able to work healthier foods into your diet.
 See how you can save money by creating weekly menus and shopping a little differently, too.